tylermumford/tylermumford.com/content/post/expressiveness-tests.md

 }
 ```

-> I've searched for this concept to see if it's been written about before.
+I've searched for this concept to see if it's been written about before.
 I've tried
 "code expressiveness tests," "non-assertion tests," and "first unit tests."
 Nothing
 I've found quite captures this idea.
 If you know of it already, please send me a link,
 perhaps on Mastodon.

+One relevant page I do want to point out is [Unit Testing Without Assertions]().
+The
+consensus there seems to be that tests should always assert something--but if they don't,
+they should document the reason.
+I believe that organizing these code expressiveness tests
+together and naming them as such sufficiently documents the intent.
+Demonstrating syntax
+and usage is reason enough for these tests.
+Adding assertions to these tests would make
+them more complex and more cluttered.

+[Unit Testing Without Assertions]: https://stackoverflow.com/questions/137399/unit-testing-without-assertions